-Continue along the B3348 up to a large roundabout, staying on the left-hand side of the road.
-Carefully cross over both the A321 and the B3348, with a striking view up Wellingtonia Avenue3.
-Take the byway heading NW off this roundabout (between two of the roads), signposted “Unsuitable for motor vehicles”.
+Go along the left-hand side of the B3348 to a large roundabout.
+Carefully cross over both the A321 and the B3348 (with a striking view up Wellingtonia Avenue3) and take the byway signposted “Unsuitable for motor vehicles”, heading NW.

 Continue along this long straight track (Heath Ride) for 700m.
-At the first major path crossing, just after a house called “Heritage”, turn half-left onto a long straight bridleway known as the Devil's Highway5 and heading W, past a NT sign for Simon's Wood.
-In 150m keep ahead at a major path crossing and continue along the northern side of the attractive Heath Pond.
+At the first major path crossing, just after a house called “Heritage”, turn half-left onto a long straight bridleway known as the Devil's Highway5, past a NT sign for Simon's Wood and heading W. In 150m keep ahead at a major path crossing to continue along the northern edge of Heath Pond.